Accenture/mercury/guides/CHAPTER-4.md

 ```

 In the code segment above, your function creates an object event stream and writes 2 messages into the stream
-It then obtains the streamId of the event stream.
-When another function receives the stream ID, it can read
+It obtains the streamId of the event stream and sends it to another function.
+The other function can read the
-the data blocks orderly.
+data blocks orderly.

-Note that when you can declare "end of stream" by closing the output stream.
-If you do not close the stream,
+You must declare "end of stream" by closing the output stream.
+If you do not close an output stream,
 it remains open and idle.
-If a function is trying to read an input stream using the stream ID, it will time out.
+If a function is trying to read an input stream using the stream ID and the
+next data block is not available, it will time out.

 A stream will be automatically closed when the idle inactivity timer is reached.
 In the above example,
 ObjectStreamIO(60) means an idle inactivity timer of 60 seconds.